JetBrains/resharper-rider-plugin/README.md

 Afterwards, a new project can be created from the installed template.
 The `name` identifier should be letters-only:

 ```
-dotnet new resharper-plugin --name MyAwesomePlugin
+dotnet new resharper-rider-plugin --name MyAwesomePlugin
 ```

 This will create a new folder with all the structure ready to go and all identifiers, like namespaces, ids and file names, replaced with `MyAwesomePlugin`.
 Metadata including project website, description, author and others should be entered in `Plugin.props` and `plugins.xml`.